 The Malpasset Dam was located in a narrow gorge on the Reyran River about 7 km north of Fréjus on the South West Coast of France.
-The arch dam was 66.5-meters tall and 223-meters wide at the crest (Figure 4-96).
-The capacity of the reservoir behind the dam was 55 million m.
+The arch dam was 66.5-meters tall and 223-meters wide at the crest (Figure 4-103).
+The capacity of the reservoir behind the dam was 55 million m3.
 Construction on the dam began in 1952 and was completed in 1954.
-The dam had an emergency spillway and a low flow gate near the bottom.
-The dam was only 6.7 meters wide at the base and 1.5 meters wide at the crest.
-Between 19 November and 2 December 1959, there was approximately 20 inches of rainfall in 24-hours, raising the water level to within twelve inches of the spillway.
+The dam had an emergency approximately 20 inches of rainfall in 24-hours, raising the water level to within twelve inches of the spillway.
 On 2 December 1959, at 18:00 hours the water release valves were opened with a discharge rate of 40 m3/s.
 Unfortunately, this was not enough to empty the reservoir in time and at 21:14 hours, the dam failed, explosively releasing 48 million m3 of water and flooding the towns of Malpasset, Bozon, and Frejus, France.

-Figure 4-96.
-Malpasset Dam, France after having Failed on 2 December 1959 (source http://ecolo.org/documents/documents\in\french/malpasset/malpasset.htm)
+Figure 4-103.
+Malpasset Dam, France after having Failed on 2 December 1959 (source http://ecolo.org/documents/documents in french/malpasset/malpasset.htm)

 Figure 4-97 shows a map with the terrain and the location of measurement stations.
 The terrain was obtained from a previous existing mesh for the area from the study of Savant (2011).
 The terrain outside of the bounding polygon is not real since it is a result of spatial interpolations and therefore can be ignored.
 The terrain outside of the bounding polygon it is not used in the HEC-RAS model.
 The original terrain was digitized from an Institute Géographique national 1:20,000 map of Saint-Tropez n 3 from 1931.
 Stations A, B, and C (Figure 4-97) represent destroyed electric transformers which were used to estimate the flood wave arrival times.
-Stations beginning with a letter P (Figure 4-97) indicate maximum water level survey locations by the police after the event.
+Stations beginning with a letter P (Figure 4-104) indicate maximum water level survey locations by the police after the event.
 Stations beginning with a letter S (Figure 4-97) indicate experimental measurement stations from a scaled physical model built at the Laboratoire National d'Hydraulique in 1964.
 The scale factor of the undistorted model was 1:400 (Soares Frazão, 2000).

-Figure 4-97.
+Figure 4-104.
 Malpasset Dam Area Showing Location of Measurement Stations and Terrain

 Two model setups were created; one representing the real life breach and another representing the laboratory experiment.
 Both setups utilized the same terrain and computational mesh but varied in the simulation of the breach.
 The polygonal mesh has a variable grid resolution ranging from about ten meters near the dam to about 300 meters near the ocean.
-The computational mesh has approximately 12,800 cells (Figure 4-98).
+The computational mesh has approximately 12,800 cells (Figure 4-105).
 An HEC-RAS Storage Area/2D Area Connection was utilized to simulate the dam structure.

-Figure 4-98.
+Figure 4-105.
 Computation Domain and Model Terrain